MattBidewell/Gloop/README.md

 `01/07/2022`
 - Added a basic parser as a step forward into making this a programming language.
   - Only parses let statments for the time being.
-  - Is a recursive descent parsre
+  - Is a recursive descent parser

 #### 0.0.2
 `10/04/2022`